• Skip to primary navigation

 How to Make Amish White Bread with a KitchenAid Mixer

-Sometimes the dough will pull away from the sides, but as you continue to knead you will need to keep adding flour.
+• Sometimes the dough will pull away from the sides, but as you continue to knead you will need to keep adding flour.
 But after it has been kneading for a couple of minutes, just add enough flour till the sides of the bowl are clean.
-It's ok if it's still sticking a little at the bottom of the bowl.
+A little sticking at the bottom is fine.

-Pour a tiny bit of oil into the side of the bowl while it's still mixing to grease the sides.
-Or transfer the dough to another greased bowl.
+• Drizzle a small amount of oil into the side of the bowl or transfer the dough to another well-oiled bowl.

 Kneading Bread Dough by Hand

 I am adding a link here to show you how this is done.
-And I also created a video that is included in the recipe card, to show you how easy it is to make bread.
+I also created a video that is included in the recipe card below to show you how easy it is to make bread.

 Forming Bread Loaves

-Loosely cover the loaves and set them aside to rise again.
-You want to let them rise till the center of the loaves is about an inch above the pan.
-It takes approximately 30 minutes.
+Loosely cover the loaves and set them in a warm place to rise again.
+You want to let them rise till the center of the loaves is about a half inch to an inch above the top of the pan.
+It takes approximately 30 - 40 minutes.

-Make sure to preheat the oven before they are ready to bake.
-Bake your loaves for 30 - 35 minutes.
-Remove from the oven and let them rest in the pans for about 10 minutes.
-Brush the tops with butter.
+Make sure to preheat the oven before the loaves are ready to bake.
+Bake the bread for 30 - 35 minutes at 350 degrees F. or until the tops are golden brown.

-Transfer the loaves onto a dishtowel or cooling rack.
-And carefully slice a piece or two for a delicious treat.
+Transfer the loaves onto a cooling rack or a dish towel, and using a bread knife, carefully slice a piece or two for a delicious treat.
 (Or in my case, slice the whole loaf.
-Because if my family of six people is at home, the whole loaf disappears very quickly.)
+Because if my family of six is at home, the whole loaf disappears very quickly.)

 Storing Homemade Bread